Naima16/DBD_in_gut_microbiome/Statistics/Poyet_time_series/readme.md

 * Generalized mixed models to test the relationship between within-species genetic change between two time points and community diversity at the earliest time point
-* Poyet time series have a higher temporal resolution compared to HMP time series where individuals were sampled only twice-three times, here we have longitudinal metagenomic data from four highly frequently sampled healthy stool donors (data from Poyet et al., 2019).
+* Poyet time series have a higher temporal resolution compared to HMP time series where individuals were sampled only twice-three times.
+Poyet data is a longitudinal metagenomic data from four highly frequently sampled healthy stool donors (Poyet et al., 2019).
-* We tested the relationship between genetic change between two time points (estimated with Polymorphism change, gene gain and gene loss) with community diversity (estimated with Shannon diversity, species richness).
+* We tested the relationship between genetic change between two time points (estimated with Polymorphism change, gene gain and gene loss) and community diversity (estimated with Shannon diversity, species richness).